BestTimesToVisit.com Logo

 Flights to Calama (CJC)

-This is the most common and efficient way to reach the Atacama Desert region.
-Major airlines like LATAM and Sky Airline operate frequent flights from Santiago (SCL) to El Loa Airport in Calama.
+This is the primary gateway to the Atacama Desert.
+Major airlines like LATAM and Sky Airline operate frequent flights from Santiago (SCL) and other Chilean cities.
+It's the quickest way to cover the vast distance to the region.

-Cost:Round-trip flights can range from $100 to $300 USD depending on the season and how far in advance you book.
+Cost:Round-trip flights can range from $100 to $300 USD depending on booking time and season.

 Airport Transfer Shuttles (Calama to San Pedro de Atacama)

-Renting a car offers the most flexibility for exploring the vast Atacama Desert at your own pace, especially if you plan to visit remote geysers or less accessible lagoons.
-You can pick up cars at Calama Airport.
+Renting a car offers the most flexibility for exploring the Atacama's vast and remote landscapes at your own pace.
+You can pick up vehicles at Calama airport.

-For exploring the immediate surroundings of San Pedro de Atacama, renting a bicycle is a popular and eco-friendly option.
-It's perfect for short trips to nearby attractions like the Pukará de Quitor ruins or the Catarpe Valley.
+For exploring the immediate surroundings of San Pedro, renting a bicycle is a popular and eco-friendly option.
+It's perfect for short trips to nearby attractions like Pukará de Quitor or the Catarpe Valley.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.